amazeeio/docs/architecture/stack-types/compact.md

 # Compact Stack

-The compact stack (sometimes also referred as single stack) is tailored for single-server environments and contains all Services on one server.
+The compact stack (sometimes also referred as single stack) is tailored for single-server environments and contains all services on one server.

 ![Schematic overview compact stack](compact.png)